isomerpages/sndgo-snt/index.md

       alt: Image alt text
       image: /images/Home Page/SNT Adults Home Image.jpeg
   - infopic:
-      title: Seniors
+      title: For Seniors
-      description: Don’t be afraid of going digital or be anxious about learning new technologies.
-We have courses for you to learn the steps with bite-sized information.
+      description: Afraid of going digital or anxious about learning new technologies?
+        We have courses for you to learn the steps and you will soon be using apps like a pro!
       button: Register Here
       url: /seniors/overview
       alt: Image alt text